-The International Building Code (IBC) and NFPA 101-The Life Safety Code contain similar requirements for holding open fire doors, although they are more specific with regard to locations where automatic-closing doors are allowed, and how they are released.
-Automaticclosing doors must have the capability of manual release, and be automatically released by smoke detectors meeting the requirements of NFPA 72 - National Fire Alarm Code.
-When automatic-closing doors are used on stairs, they must be wired so all doors close when one door closes, protecting the exit enclosure.
-(NFPA 101: 7.2.1.8; 2015, 2012 IBC: 716.5.9; 2009 IBC: 715.4.8) The following codes and standards were researched for this article.
+The International Building Code (IBC) and NFPA 101 - contain similar requirements for holding open fire doors, although they are more specific with regard to locations where automatic-closing doors are allowed, and how they are released.
+Automatic-closing doors must have the capability of manual release, and be automatically released by smoke detectors meeting the requirements of NFPA 72.
+NFPA 101 states that when automatic-closing doors are used on stairs, they must be wired so all doors close when one door closes due to smoke detection, protecting the exit enclosure.
+(NFPA 101: 7.2.1.8; IBC 2021, 2018 716.2.6; 2015, 2012 716.5.9; 2009 715.4.8) The following codes and standards were researched for this article.
 For more information, determine the code that is being enforced and refer to the appropriate edition of that code.